lima-vm/socket_vmnet/README.md

 ### PTP mode (Switchless mode)

 - Pros: doesn't require the `vde_switch` process to be running
-- Cons: no support for multi-VM
+- Cons: Only single QEMU process can connect to the socket.
+Multiple `vde_vmnet` processes need to be launched for multiple QEMU processes.

 To enable PTP mode, append `[]` to the socket path argument of `vde_vmnet`.